biigle/biigle/docs/module-development/module-development.md

 First, the name of the package is defined as <code>biigle/annotations</code>.
 Packages are always namespaced like this, identifying the developer in the first part and the name of the package in the second.
 In this case the developer is <code>biigle</code> because the annotations package is developed by the BIIGLE core team.
 For your own packages you might want to use your name or the name of your organization.

-Second, the dependencies of the package are delcared.
+Second, the dependencies of the package are declared.
 Here, the annotations package requires the <code>biigle/volumes</code> package (since otherwise there is no way reaching the annotation tool, but it can have other reasons, too).

 Last, the namespace of the PHP classes of this package is defined.
 The <code>autoload</code> section of this configuration tells composer that every file it finds in the <code>src</code> directory belongs to the <code>Biigle\Modules\Annotations</code> namespace.
 Any further namespacing inside of this namespace is reflected by the directory structure in <code>src</code>.